EvanWY/PortfolioSources/_posts/2014-10-10-firstproject.md

 ---
 layout: portfolio_entry
-title: First Project
+title: Tiny Empire
-image: /img/folder-name/image-name.png
+image: /img/tiny-empire/cover.png
 ---

 Post excerpt goes here.
 The first paragraph will be shown only, along with a read more button which links to the full post.
 Perfect for placing project descriptions or to actually blog about something!